trust-mfn-berlin/animals-as-objects/vault/material.purchased-from-a-caravan.md

 [[Inscriptions|material.labels-and-knowledge]] such as these thus offer insights into the colonial context of acquisition.
 They provide us with information that goes beyond taxonomical classification.
 In order to reconstruct the [[travels|theme.logistical-metabolisms]] of these skulls before they arrived in Berlin, we need to cross-reference the information in the objects and catalogues with other historical sources of the colonial archive, as well as with other material sources.
 In order to better understand natural history collections, then, provenance research is key.

-[^1]: For more on nomenclatural practices, see Ohl, Michael. _The Art of Naming_.
+[^1]: For more on nomenclatural practices, see Michael Ohl. _The Art of Naming_.
 Cambridge: MIT Press 2018.

 [^2]: The inscription reads: “In Sansibar von einer aus dem Hinterlande von Lindi, Bez[irk] Lindi, D.O.A.
 [Deutsch Ost Afrika], kommenden Karawane gekauft. / Julius Reimer V. / Oscar Neumann S. / S[igmoceros] lichtensteinii”

-[^3]: Several research groups compare between materials from the fossil record as well as historical collections to draw more precise ideas on animal population distribution and its history, as an example see: Hempel, Elisabeth, Michael V. Westbury, José H. Grau, Alexandra Trinks, Johanna L.A.
-Paijmans, Sergei Kliver, Axel Barlow, Frieder Mayer, Johannes Müller, Lei Chen, Klaus-Peter Koepfli, Michael Hofreiter, and Faysal Bibi.
-“Diversity and Paleodemography of the Addax (Addax nasomaculatus), a Saharan Antelope on the Verge of Extinction”. _Genes_ 12, no. 8 (2021): 1236. https://doi.org/10.3390/genes12081236
+[^3]: Several research groups compare between materials from the fossil record as well as historical collections to draw more precise ideas on animal population distribution and its history, as an example see: Elisabeth Hempel et al. “Diversity and Paleodemography of the Addax (Addax nasomaculatus): A Saharan Antelope on the Verge of Extinction”. _Genes_ 12, no. 8 (2021): 1236. https://doi.org/10.3390/genes12081236

 :::DE:::